greole/ginkgo-wiki/Matrix-Formats-in-Ginkgo.md

-Matrix formats are used to represent the system matrix and the vectors of the system.
+Matrix formats are used in Ginkgo to represent the system matrix and the vectors of a system.
 The following are the supported matrix formats with a short description and an example how the following matrix `A` might be stored:
 ```
     | 1 0 0 0 0 |
     | 0 0 5 0 0 |